 Executive Vice President, U.S. Operations

-Joan Rosenhauer joined CRS in April 2009 and is responsible for leadership of the agency's mission to help Catholics in the United States put their faith into action and answer the Gospel's call to live as one human family.
-She leads CRS' domestic programs and advocacy: faith-based actions that bring the agency's work with those in need overseas into the lives of Catholics in the United States.
-She also oversees all communications, media and web activity.
+Joan Rosenhauer joined Catholic Relief Services in April 2009.
+She is responsible for leading the agency’s mission to help Catholics in the United States put their faith into action and answer the Gospel’s call to live as one human family.
+She leads CRS’ domestic programs and advocacy—faith-based actions that bring the agency’s work with those in need overseas into the lives of Catholics in the United States.
+She also oversees CRS’ marketing and communications strategy, including all communications, media, web and social media initiatives.

-Prior to joining CRS, Ms. Rosenhauer spent 16 years with the U.S. Conference of Catholic Bishops (USCCB), where she most recently served as Associate Director of the Department of Justice, Peace and Human Development.
-Prior to this role, she held a variety of positions, including Special Projects Coordinator and Outreach Coordinator for the Department of Social Development and World Peace.
-Before joining the USCCB's Department of Social Development and World Peace, Ms. Rosenhauer worked for the Archdiocese of Washington and the USCCB's Catholic Campaign for Human Development.
+Prior to joining CRS, Joan spent 16 years with the U.S. Conference of Catholic Bishops, where she most recently served as associate director of the Department of Justice, Peace and Human Development.
+Prior to that role, she held a variety of positions, including special projects coordinator and outreach coordinator for the Department of Social Development and World Peace.
+Before joining the USCCB’s Department of Social Development and World Peace, Joan worked for the Archdiocese of Washington and the USCCB's Catholic Campaign for Human Development.